There are a lot of current events going on in our world that can be scary for kids to hear.

 Speaking with your kids about current events also helps build their vocabulary and critical thinking skills.

 It also gives them a chance to flex their listening skills.

 Overall, it is a great way for them to grow.

 Current events can be scary for everyone

-If you have any other helpful tips or questions about speaking to your child about current events, let us know in the comment section below.
+Let us know in the comment section below if you have any other helpful tips or questions about speaking to your child about current events.